 - the student has a minimum cumulative undergraduate grade point average of 3.2.

-- students retain their undergraduate status until they receive the baccalaureate degree.
+- students retain their undergraduate status until they receive the baccalaureate degree is confirmed

-- While in the concurrent undergraduate/graduate status, students all maintain a minimum cumulative graduate grade point average of 3.0.
+- While in the concurrent undergraduate/graduate status, student must maintain a minimum cumulative graduate grade point average of 3.0.